1. Antitrust Practice and Market Power Assessment

 Pricing decisions are closely examined when market power exists.
 Antitrust Practice evaluates whether discounts, rebates, or bundling practices are structured in ways that disadvantage competitors.
 Even commercially rational pricing models may raise concerns if they foreclose market access.

-Distribution and exclusivity arrangements
+Distribution and Exclusivity Arrangements

 Exclusive dealing, territorial restrictions, and resale limitations are common in commercial relationships.
 Antitrust Practice assesses whether such arrangements promote efficiency or restrict competition.
 The analysis depends heavily on market context and duration rather than contractual labels alone.